-GDP in Colombia
+GDP growth improves in Q1

 Colombia GDP Chart